 Check out the Omni announcement video below for a demo:

-Omni deploys Talos Linux, the operating system designed for Kubernetes.
+Omni deploys Talos Linux, the operating system for Kubernetes.
 Talos Linux is designed from the ground up solely to run Kubernetes.

 Want more information or a demo first?
 Contact us.